GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

         ENTRYPOINT ["java","-Djava.security.egd=file:/dev/./urandom","-jar","/work/app.jar"]

-2. Create a file called `.dockerignore` in your project directory.
-Copy the following content into it.
+2. Create a file called `.dockerignore` in your project directory and copy the following content into it.
 Alternately, you can [download](https://github.com/JetBrains/gcp-samples/blob/master/.dockerignore) the Dockerfile file to study and customize.